 The Retreat at Blue Lagoon

 The flagship Iceland luxury experience.
-60+ suites, private access to a section of the Blue Lagoon, excellent spa, and the kind of subterranean architecture that's worth the trip on its own.
+60+ suites, private access to a section of the Blue Lagoon, an excellent spa, and subterranean architecture worth the trip on its own.
 Books out months ahead for peak weeks.
-The right base for travelers who want maximum proximity to Reykjavík and the airport.
+The right base for travellers who want maximum proximity to Reykjavík and the airport.

 Deplar Farm (Eleven Experience)

 Northern Iceland in the Troll Peninsula — a remote luxury lodge with heli-skiing in winter and salmon fishing in summer.
 Among the most exclusive Iceland properties, with rates to match.
-The right choice for travelers who want isolation and serious adventure activities.
+For travellers who want isolation and serious adventure activities.

 Hotel Rangá

-Southern Iceland four-star with northern lights wake-up calls and themed continental suites.
-Less expensive than the others but excellent for travelers prioritizing the northern lights experience itself.
+Southern Iceland four-star with northern-lights wake-up calls and themed continental suites.
+Less expensive than the others but excellent for travellers prioritising the northern-lights experience itself.

 Highland Base Kerlingarfjöll